Young couple planning their finances together

 With an estate plan:

-- You choose which beneficiaries receive your assets.
+- You choose who will receive your assets and keepsakes.

-- You can incorporate valuable tools that may help your estate avoid probate.
+- You can include strategies that may help your estate avoid probate, saving your family time and stress.

 A power of attorney is a written document that identifies who will make financial, legal and tax decisions on your behalf should you be unable to make them yourself.